 If the foregoing correctly sets forth the understanding between the Underwriters and the Company, please so indicate in the space provided below for that purpose, whereupon this letter shall constitute a binding agreement between us.

 Very truly yours,

-TRANSCODE THERAPEUTICS, INC.

-By: Name: Title:

 Confirmed as of the date first written above mentioned, on behalf of itself and as Representative of the several Underwriters named on Schedule 1 hereto:

 THINKEQUITY LLC

-By: Name: Title:

-re Page] c. - Underwriting Agreement
+[Signature Page] TransCode Therapeutics, Inc. - Underwriting Agreement